 Even more than that, though, is their mother’s loving influence in each and every moment of their lives.
 Vicky is a single parent of five children, and a caretaker to her very soul.
 She’s lifted her girls so they can reach for the stars, and they know there’s not a single inch of space in this cosmos where she wouldn’t be rooting for them.
 Generous, kind, and devoted to her kids, Vicky is a shining beacon of the virtue that is love.

 “Don’t give up.
-There’s been so many situations where I questioned myself, but I kept going.
+There have been so many situations where I questioned myself, but I kept going.
 Remember why you started.
 Find your motive, why you are here right now.
 My motivation is my mom.
 I want to give her back the life that she gave us.
 We chose school because it’s a way for us to achieve the dreams we’re hoping for.
 It was a struggle for all of us, growing up and seeing what my mom went through,” Jocelyn said.

 There’s a bond here that transcends having just a normal student job, sure, and what a launch pad it’s been for their growth as individuals.
 Confronting their own challenges, winning and losing.